-The ABAGUS approach differs from many existing sampling-based UA approaches, as it 75 is a set-based approach where all locations below a certain level of consistency with observa-76 tions are collected without performance-based preference.
-Therefore, outlying solutions that 77 are marginally acceptable are represented with equal weight to solutions within clustered 78 locations.
-In a statistical inference scheme, these marginally acceptable, outlying solutions 79 can be underrepresented in the results as the frequency of sampling these isolated locations 80 can be low.
-These outlying locations can be particularly revealing in the case of long- and 81 heavy-tailed probabilistic distributions (such as non-normal stable distributions), where the 82 collective probability of a large number of extremely low-probability events is not negligible 83 and cannot be characterized by the second moment of the Gaussian distribution.
-In other 84 words, in cases where the probability of an extreme event is not negligible, but where the 85 magnitude of the extreme event is uncertain.
-The set-based approach of ABAGUS provides 86 results in a form that can be utilized by set-based analyses, such as info-gap theory (Ben-87 Haim, 2006) or within a GLUE framework using a "limits of acceptability" approach (Liu 88 et al., 2009).
-89
+The ABAGUS approach differs from many existing samplingbased UA approaches, as it is a set-based approach where all locations below a certain level of consistency with observations are collected without performance-based preference.
+Therefore, outlying solutions that are marginally acceptable are represented with equal weight with solutions within clustered locations.
+In a statistical inference scheme, these marginally acceptable outlying solutions can be underrepresented in the results, as the frequency of sampling these isolated locations can be low.
+These outlying locations can be particularly revealing in the case of long- and heavy-tailed probabilistic distributions (such as nonnormal stable distributions), where the collective probability of a large number of extremely low-probability events is not negligible and cannot be characterized by the second moment of the Gaussian distribution-in other words, in cases where the probability of an extreme event is not negligible, but where the magnitude of the extreme event is uncertain.
+The set-based approach of ABAGUS provides results in a form that can be utilized by setbased analyses, such as info-gap theory (Ben-Haim, 2006), or within a GLUE framework using a "limits of acceptability" approach (Liu et al., 2009).

-The ABAGUS approach is warranted in cases where normal (Gaussian) probabilistic 90 distributions are deemed inappropriate to describe the statistical distribution of a property 91 (e.g. fractal properties) as the statistical moments are ill-defined (stable probabilistic distri-92 butions with $\alpha < 2$ have divergent second moments and with $\alpha < 1$ divergent first moments; 93 a Gaussian distribution is a special stable distribution with $\alpha = 2$ (Zolotarev, 1986)).
-Such 94 situations are more ubiquitous than often acknowledged, particularly when modeling com-95 plicated systems in environmental investigations (Nolte et al., 1989; Neuman, 1990; Dimri, 96 2000).
-Therefore, ABAGUS provides an alternative UA approach in cases where a formal 97 rigorous statistical inference scheme is inappropriate due to ill-defined statistical moments.
-98 The application of an ABAGUS type approach in cases where statistical inference is deemed 99

-100 appropriate is ill-advised and would provide an inferior level of detail.
+The ABAGUS approach is warranted in cases where normal (Gaussian) probabilistic distributions are deemed inappropriate to describe the statistical distribution of a property (e.g., fractal properties) as the statistical moments are ill-defined (stable probabilistic distributions with $\alpha < 2$ have divergent second moments and with $\alpha < 1$ divergent first moments; a Gaussian distribution is a special stable distribution with $\alpha = 2$ (Zolotarev, 1986)).
+Such situations occur more widely than is often acknowledged, particularly in modeling complicated systems in environmental investigations (Nolte et al., 1989; Neuman, 1990; Dimri, 2000).
+Therefore, ABAGUS provides an alternative UA approach in cases where a rigorous formal statistical inference scheme is inappropriate due to ill-defined statistical moments.
+The application of an ABAGUS-type approach in cases where statistical inference is deemed appropriate is ill-advised and would provide an inferior level of detail.

-Since the ABAGUS algorithm is based on SPSO2006, a brief discussion of this algorithm is presented in section 2.
-The ABAGUS algorithm is discussed in section 3.
+Since the ABAGUS algorithm is based on SPSO2006, a brief discussion of this algorithm is presented in Section 2.
+The ABAGUS algorithm is discussed in Section 3.
 Section 4 demonstrates the performance of ABAGUS on 2D Griewank and Rosenbrock functions.
-Section 5 presents a synthetic five parameter contaminant transport problem that is utilized to demonstrate the use of ABAGUS on a practical application.
+Section 5 presents a synthetic five-parameter contaminant transport problem that is utilized to demonstrate the use of ABAGUS on a practical application.

-106 2.
-Standard PSO 2006 algorithm
+2. Standard PSO 2006 algorithm